SietseAchterop/RtcNoordApp/README.md

 ### Session Info

-In this tab some parts of the session can be configured: Crew name, calibration value, venue, ..
+In this tab some parts of the session can be configured: Crew name, Boat type, calibration value, venue, ..
+Initially the boattype is inferred from the csvdata, but a custom type can be selected.
+A skiff will always start with type Hx1, but it of course can be LD1x.

 ![Eerste](docs/SessionInfo.png)